Seabourn Cruise Line: History

 It was announced on February 19, 2013, that Seabourn reached an agreement with Windstar Cruises for the sale of the three smaller Seabourn ships.
 Seabourn Pride departed the fleet in April 2014, sisters Seabourn Legend & Seabourn Spirit departed in April and May 2015, respectively.
 No cruises were cancelled as the ships sailed with Seabourn until their initial dry dock periods.

 On October 18, 2013, Seabourn announced it had signed a Letter of Intent for the construction of a new cruise ship with Italian shipbuilder Fincantieri.
 The new ship was modeled after the line's three newest vessels, Seabourn Odyssey, Seabourn Sojourn and Seabourn Quest.
 Delivery was completed in 2016.
 The vessel replaced the capacity that left the Seabourn brand with the sale of Seabourn Pride, Seabourn Spirit and Seabourn Legend.
 In July 2018, the cruise line announced it would add two expedition ships to its fleet.
 Seabourn Venture was delivered on June 29, 2022 and inaugural voyage on July 27, 2022.
-Seabourn Pursuit is scheduled for delivery in February 2023.
+Seabourn Pursuit entered service in August 2023.

 On March 16, 2023 Seabourn announced that Seabourn Odyssey would be sold to Mitsui O.S.K.
 Lines, Ltd. (MOL).
 The ship will remain with the brand under a charter agreement through the end of August 2024.

 On March 4, 2025 Seabourn announced that Seabourn Sojourn would also be sold to Mitsui O.S.K.
 Lines, Ltd. The ship will remain with Seabourn through all its current sailings through May 2026.
 With those sales, the capacity will shrink by 15 percent between 2021 and 2026 despite the newbuilts.